WeRockTech/werocktech.github.io/_posts/2016-07-28-Blog-HackBrexit.md

 <p>Whatever your political views, whichever way you voted, Hack Brexit provided a platform for people to come together to create positive change.
 People from both technical and non-technical backgrounds, and at all levels of ability were welcomed.
 Participants formed groups and pitched their ideas for apps that could help solve the issues.</p>

 <p>Three key themes</p>
-<p>The teams chose from the follow key theme surrounding the Brexit debate:</p>
+<p>The teams chose from the following key themes surrounding the Brexit debate:</p>

 <ul>
     <li>1.
 Truth, fiction and accountability</li>